 The final stage: Launch

-But the work doesn’t stop there.
-During this stage we continue to support the project, working through any issues that may arise and plan additional phases to the project.
+Post-launch, we continue to support the project, working through any issues that may arise and plan additional phases to the project.

 Continuous refinement of our project management approach

 We are always looking to refine our process and how we engage with clients.
-To do this, we conduct a retrospective to wrap-up our projects.
+To do this, we conduct a retrospective to wrap up our projects.
 This is where we discuss what went well, opportunities for improvement, suggestions, and remaining questions from either side.